The leader of the Civil Aviation Authority expressed his views on handling the debt of airlines with ACV.

 Vietnam Airports Corporation - ACV and domestic airlines are recommended to continue to proactively and actively negotiate and reach agreements to agree on a plan to handle long-standing debts.

-As of December 31, 2023, Vietnam Airports Corporation - JSC (ACV) had to set aside a provision for short-term doubtful receivables from domestic airlines of up to VND 3,600 billion. |
+As of December 31, 2023, Vietnam Airports Corporation (ACV) had to set aside a provision for short-term doubtful receivables from domestic airlines of up to VND 3,600 billion. |

-The Civil Aviation Authority of Vietnam has just announced the conclusion of Deputy Director Do Hong Cam at the meeting in mid-March 2024 to handle ACV's proposal regarding the debt and debt repayment situation of Vietnamese airlines.
+The Civil Aviation Authority of Vietnam has just announced the conclusion of Deputy Director Do Hong Cam at the meeting in mid-March 2024 to handle ACV's proposal on the debt and debt repayment situation of Vietnamese airlines.

-This meeting was attended by representatives of creditors ACV and airlines including: Vietnam Airlines, Vietjet, Bamboo Airways, Pacific Airlines and Vietravel Airlines.
+This meeting was attended by representatives of creditors ACV and airlines including: Vietnam Airlines , Vietjet, Bamboo Airways, Pacific Airlines and Vietravel Airlines.

 Regarding debts between ACV and Vietnamese airlines, the leader of the Civil Aviation Authority of Vietnam said that this is an issue subject to the provisions of contracts and current commercial and civil laws.

-The leaders of the Civil Aviation Authority of Vietnam requested ACV to consider implementing recommendations related to the operation of airlines in the spirit of goodwill and cooperation between businesses; accompanying and sharing benefits as well as risks; having the same vision and goal of overcoming difficulties to survive and develop.
+The leaders of the Civil Aviation Authority of Vietnam requested ACV to consider implementing recommendations related to the exploitation activities of airlines in the spirit of goodwill and cooperation between businesses; accompanying and sharing benefits as well as risks; having the same vision and goal of overcoming difficulties to survive and develop.

 In addition, Mr. Do Hong Cam assigned relevant functional departments of the Civil Aviation Authority of Vietnam to continue to be proactive and handle the matter according to their authority, while also researching and proposing policy mechanisms, reporting to the Ministry of Transport and the Government for consideration and promulgation of appropriate policies to remove difficulties and obstacles to support and facilitate the operations of businesses in the aviation industry.